Temporary Assistance for Needy Families.

 Beginning July 1, 2022, a recipient may receive a hardship TLE equal to the number of months that the recipient received TANF during a month after March 2020 in which the unemployment rate was higher than 7 percent.
 The extension must be equal to the number of months that the recipient received TANF and the required unemployment rate was met, and must be applied sequentially to any other hardship extension that may apply.

-Beginning July 1, 2022, the DSHS must approve a hardship TLE when the state unemployment rate is 7 percent or higher.
+Beginning July 1, 2022, the DSHS must approve a hardship TLE when the state unemployment rate most recently published by the Employment Security Department (ESD) is 7 percent or higher.
+The DSHS may adopt rules specifying which published ESD rates to use for hardship TLEs based on the unemployment rate.